How to Structure Nonprofit Investment Accounts: 3 Steps to Implementing a Bucket Investment Approach

 Long-Term Assets

-Funds, such as an endowment, that are allocated for future objectives or unforeseen circumstances, securing the organization's financial resilience and flexibility.
+Funds, such as an endowment, are allocated for future objectives or unforeseen circumstances, securing the organization's financial resilience and flexibility.

 Designated Funds